Agorgin/Alexander_portfolio/README.md

 # Alexander_portfolio
 This is my data science portfolio!
-Here, I will be giving an overview of an showcase the academic projects I have done
+Here, I will be giving and overview of an showcase the academic projects I have done

 # Project: Air France Business Case